simeononsecurity/simeononsecurity.ch/content/articles/ultimate-tech-homelab-guide/index.en.md

 ### 6. Storage Solutions

-In addition to the storage components mentioned earlier, it's essential to have a robust storage solution for your homelab.
+In addition to the storage components mentioned earlier, you need to have a robust storage solution for your homelab.
 Here are a couple of options to consider:

 - [**ZFS**](https://en.wikipedia.org/wiki/ZFS): ZFS is a software-defined storage solution known for its reliability, data integrity, and scalability.
 It combines the best features of file systems and RAID, making it an excellent choice for homelab enthusiasts.
 FreeNAS and TrueNAS are popular options based on ZFS.
 - [**Network-Attached Storage (NAS)**](https://simeononsecurity.com/articles/truenas-vs-unraid-what-is-the-best-nas-operating-system-and-platform/): NAS devices offer centralized storage accessible to multiple devices on your network.
 They provide convenient file sharing, backup, and media streaming capabilities.
 Synology and QNAP are reputable brands known for their comprehensive NAS solutions.